axcap/4690-p2018/README.md

 4. Use CNN on the rectangular images, with 0-paddings to get even rectangles
 5. Separate words by spaces.

+Start:
+ - English alphabet
+ - Numbers only
+ - Computer print (not hand written)

+ - Write an interface/documentation

 # Moderate
 Uneven lighting